-If you’re running a business, and you’re one of those people with your head in the sand, then sadly, you’re going to get left behind.
-And, if your business is part of the property industry, it could be sooner than you think.
+If you’re running a business or a company, and you’re one of those people with your head in the sand, then sadly, you’re going to get left behind.
+And, if your business is part of the real estate industry, it could be sooner than you think.

 Proptech, it doesn’t take a genius to work out, is an acronym of property and technology.
 This fast-growing trend is the result of a digital generation streamlining, advancing, and in many cases, outright replacing existing soon-to-be out-dated existing systems.
 Entrepreneurs are seeing profitability in the creation of new startups, where they can offer services to help their community.
 The diversity of these real estate companies and their ability to rethink property is giving a new energy to the financial sector.

 What is Proptech?

-Most simply put, it’s the digital transformation of the property industry and whole residential real estate markets.
+Most simply put, it’s the wider digital transformation of the property industry and whole residential real estate markets.
 Yet what does that mean for us?
-Well, with new technology introduced to replace old systems in the central place using mobile applications which connect directly and save time, the industry is more efficient.
+Well, with new information technology introduced to replace old systems in the central place using mobile applications which connect directly and save time, the industry is more efficient.
 That efficiency makes life better for consumers on every level.

 Proptech also defines the businesses that are making the biggest waves.